acircleda/blog/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include climate change, society, and education, as well as quantitative methods and data visualization.
+bio: My research interests include climate change, society, and education.
+I also have a focus on quantitative methods, including data science education and data visualization.
 education:
   courses:
   - course: PhD in Evaluation, Statistics, and Measurement